yahya14/StringWriter_Gecko/README.md

 </p>

 StringWriter is a program that allows you to patch strings in the raw Wii U memory.
-This is a project that was created with an educational purpose in mind ~~and for helping a friend~~.
+This is a project that was created with an educational purpose in mind *and for helping a friend*.

 ###Information

 This program can read the Wii U memory in 3 forms; _ASCII_, _Byte_, and _Unicode_.
 You can easily edit your _ASCII_ or _Unicode_ text and convert them to byte for easy conversion and injection.

-Bytes between **\00 - \1F** are automatically nulled when converting from _Byte_ to _ASCII_/_Unicode_, since it's nature can't be easily handled.
-Thus handle this with care, converting _ASCII_/_Unicode_ to _Byte_ **with null bytes (¶)** will convert some of the data to /00s, and accuracy is lost.
+Bytes between **\00 - \1F** are automatically nulled as **\00** when converting from _Byte_ to _ASCII_/_Unicode_, since it's nature can't be easily handled.
+Thus handle this with care, converting _ASCII_/_Unicode_ to _Byte_ **with nulled bytes (¶)** will convert some of the data to \00s, and accuracy is lost.
 Possible lost bytes before the conversion can be visible on the text with the pilcrow sign **(¶)**.

 Pressing the **Apply** button will inject only the _Byte_ data.
 To inject _ASCII_/_Unicode_, convert them to _Byte_ first.
-Also, injecting the data only injects the length of the bytes in the textbox, so the **Byte Length:** does not apply for injecting, but only for reading.
-However, **Byte Length:** applies to the **Apply 0s within range** button.
+Also, injecting the data only injects the length of the bytes in the textbox, so the **Byte Length:**, value on the left of the form, does not apply for injecting, but only for reading.
+However, **Byte Length:** does apply to the **Apply 0s within range** button.

 When reading and then modifying the data, it's recommended to match the **Current byte length** and the **Read byte length** before injecting the data.
 Without proper care, you will shift the data and inject it improperly.

-###Requirements
+##What are these three types of Data?

+ASCII - Represents a character/letter from the American Standard code, relative to the byte value.
+The size of each ASCII character is 8 bit (aka bytes with 2 digits).
+Byte - Represents a numerical value with base 16, instead of the common base 10.
+Sizes of bytes can vary from 8 bit to 32 bit on the Wii U. unicode - Represets a character like ASCII, but the size of each character is 16-bit instead (bytes with 4 digits).
+The bigger size is to accomodate the support for all languages and special characters.

+Also, In most cases the Wii U uses ASCII for most ram mods.
+Unicode is likely used for only game texts instead.

+##Requirements

 + Windows Vista or higher (Mac and Linux users, use Wine)
 + [.NET Framework 4.5.2](http://go.microsoft.com/fwlink/?LinkId=328843)